 Dena Mountains and National Park Trek Dena is the name of a mountain chain located in the middle part of the Zagros mountain range in Kohgiluyeh and Boyer-Ahmad Province of Iran which is in the north of Shiraz province.
 The length is about 90 km with 40 mountains above 4000m and it’s one of the

-Tehran Trekking Tours in Iran Tehran is the capital city of Iran and it is the first entry point for the majority of travelers who visit Iran.
-The IKA airport in Tehran is the most important Iran airport where the majority of international planes land.
-Moreover, access to other cities from Tehran with buses, domestic
+Top Tehran Mountains and Trekking Trails Top Tehran Mountains are located in the central Alborz mountain and has a lot of amazing and Trekking Trails.
+Tehran is the capital city of Iran and it is the first entry point for the majority of travelers who visit Iran.
+The IKA airport in Tehran is the most

-Iran 5 major Touristic Destinations and Activities you can do!
-In this article, you can read about Iran major touristic destinations and all the activities you can do in them in detail.
-Iran, with 26 UNESCO world heritage sites, (as of June 2021), is the tenth country in the world with regard to the number of such sites.
+Iran 5 Best Touristic Destinations In this article, you can read about Iran best touristic destinations and all the activities you can do in them in detail.
+These tourist cities are in the most popular travel itinerary of travellers during the spring season and is on the Best Iran Tours list.
+Iran has proudly secured its place among the top 10 countries with the most UNESCO World Heritage Sites, a remarkable achievement that highlights its rich cultural and natural heritage.
+Iran, with 28 UNESCO world heritage sites, (as of JULY 2024), is the tenth country in the world with regard to the number of such sites.
 Contrary to the perception of many tourists who haven’t read about Iran, it’s too much to even see its major highlights in a month.
 For this reason, most travelers prefer to make the main touristic cities of the country their main priority which includes Tehran, Kashan, Esfahan, Yazd, and Shiraz.
 Also, Lonely Planet’s travel guide book, which is a reference for many travelers, has chosen these cities for Iran’s first-time visitors.
 Also, Lonely Planet uses the term “CLASSIC” to describe a short travel itinerary for each country where travelers wish to visit a famous site.
 CLASSIC IRAN route is an overland journey that includes the main 5 urban tourist destinations of Tehran, Kashan, Esfahan, Yazd, and Shiraz with 7 UNESCO World Heritage Sites along with a couple of other attractions on the route.
 You need two weeks to visit these 5 major cities but depending on the holiday time you have available, the season of travel and your interests, you may want to extend your visit to see more attractions or even if time is a problem, make it shorter.
-Along with the historical and cultural attractions of this major cities, this route is one of the most popular tourist routes in Iran for photography trip.
-An example trip for photography in this direction is Iran's classic photography Trip.
-It’s necessary to be aware of Iran’s high and low seasons to enable you to create a successful travel itinerary according to
+Along with the historical and cultural attractions of this major cities, this route

-Iran 5 major Touristic Destinations and Activities you can do!
-In this article, you can read about Iran major touristic destinations and all the activities you can do in them in detail.
-Iran, with 26 UNESCO world heritage sites, (as of June 2021), is the tenth country in the world with regard to the number
+Iran 5 Best Touristic Destinations In this article, you can read about Iran best touristic destinations and all the activities you can do in them in detail.
+These tourist cities are in the most popular travel itinerary of travellers during the spring season and is on the Best Iran Tours list.
+Iran has proudly secured

-Lar National Park Mountain Biking This video is about one of Adventure Iran’s mountain biking trips in one of the most beautiful national parks of Iran. it is located in the northeast of Tehran province, only 70 kilometers (43 mi) from the capital.
+Lar National Park Mountain Biking Lar National Park MTB video is about one of Adventure Iran’s mountain biking trips in one of the most beautiful national parks of Iran. it is located in the northeast of Tehran province, only 70 kilometers (43 mi) from the capital.
 Lar national park is a protected region so it is not open to the public.
 About Lar National Park It’s managed by the Iranian Environmental Organization.
 Travelers need to get a permit for entering the park and the mentioned organization issues them for interested travelers.
 We apply for the certificate one month in advance as it takes a couple of weeks of paperwork.
 The gates of the park are open only during the summertime.
 Stockbreeders and cattlemen enter for their summer KOOCH from lower altitudes to upper altitudes, their seasonal move.
 KOOCH is a Persian word meaning seasonal relocation of accommodation and most tribes, nomads, and villagers of Iran still do this to this day.
 They relocate with their hordes of animals like sheep, jotas, dogs, hens, and roosters along with their family for better weather conditions and food for their animals.
 Lar is the key location for most tribes around Tehran capital during the summertime.
 At the end of the summer when the weather is getting cold, they will move again to warmer locations in lower altitudes till the end of spring of the next year.
 Lar National park with 30,000-hectare pf property is home to a wide range of flora, fauna, and wild animals.
 Along with its rich nature, there is a big dam inside of the park called Lar dam. it is created by the high mountains of central Alborz and is fed by many spring waters of the surrounding region.
-This reservoir of water is a source for a huge number of people
+This reservoir of water is a source for a huge

 Cycling from Shiraz to Tehran 3rd Trip This video is the third and final video of another group we had for this famous cycling trip that year which started from Shiraz and finished in Tehran.
 Like the other trip, it’s a combination of Iran Classic route sites alongside cycling from south to the north of Iran.
 They passed the two main Iran mountains of Alborz and Zagros as well as Dasht-e Kavir desert.
 This time we performed it in November which is the end of autumn and we had rain in some parts of our trip in high mountains.
-Hope you enjoy the video and if you like it subscribe to our channel to see more of the beauty of our country. https://youtu.be/XhIDJS07Xpw
+Hope you enjoy the video and if you like it subscribe to our channel to see more of the beauty of our country. https://youtu.be/XhIDJS07Xpw https://www.adventureiran.com/10-best-cycling-routes-in-iran/ https://www.adventureiran.com/best-time-for-cycling-in-iran/ https://www.adventureiran.com/all-about-cycling-in-iran-questions-and-answers/

 Cycling from Shiraz to Tehran 3rd Trip This video is the third and final video of another group we had for this famous cycling trip that year which started from Shiraz and finished in Tehran.
 Like the other trip, it’s a combination of Iran Classic route sites alongside cycling from south to the north of

 South West of Iran The video is about a special expedition journey to south west of Iran with Adventure Iran colleagues who came from France.
 They had two intensive weeks starting from the capital and after having cooking classes in Tehran, took a first class night train to Shiraz.
 Our guests have been to Iran before and they explored Iran Classic destinations, So on this trip they visited some unexplored parts of Shiraz and had another cooking class to learn Shirazian Traditional foods.
 From there they continued their journey towards Bishapur which was an ancient city in Sassanid Persia and the Ruins of Shapour Palace.
 The ruins and the site were registered on the list of UNESCO sites in 2018, and then continued towards Bushehr which is one of the unreachable Off the Beaten Tracks in Iran and spent a couple of nights there.
 The fish market, old Bazaar and historical part of the town with exceptional architecture are the most attractive parts of the city that needed to be visited.
 They continued the trip through the coastal road towards the west and visited a lot of attractions on their way to Genaveh.
 The amazing view of the Persian Gulf, the date trees and Siraaf town (Iran’s historical sea port) were some of the places they saw.
 In Genaveh they had a boat trip through the sea port and saw a couple of old boats which were for fishing and the old fresh market is one of the must see in this region.
 They also had an unforgettable trek through a canyon near the beach which was superb as it had an amazing view of the sunset on the Persian Gulf.
-With a night bus towards Ahvaz and a short ride they reached Shooshtar which is famous for its Historical
+With a night bus towards Ahvaz and a short ride they reached Shooshtar which is famous for

 South West of Iran The video is about a special expedition journey to south west of Iran with Adventure Iran colleagues who came from France.
 They had two intensive weeks starting from the capital and after having cooking classes in Tehran, took a first class night train to Shiraz.
 Our guests have been to Iran